 ZCDF supports international service projects of Zonta International and local projects of the club, all of which are focused on the empowerment of women.
 The club has historically donated a third of ZCDF income, together with proceeds of club fundraising, to the Zonta International Foundation to support women worldwide.
 The remaining two-thirds are used primarily to support charitable organizations in the Denver metro area that provide services to position local women and girls for self-sufficiency and better lives for them and their family members.

 501(c)(3) organizations can apply for grants from ZCDF to fund a new or ongoing project within the Denver metro area that is focused directly on improving the status and quality of life of Denver at-risk women.
 The Grant Funding Application is here.

-The Blue Bench is metropolitan Denver’s only comprehensive sexual assault prevention and care center.
-They raise awareness of sexual assault through door-to-door education, they partner with hundreds of schools and organizations to provide scientifically-supported sexual assault prevention programs, and they offer comprehensive services to sexual assault survivors.
+The Blue Bench is metropolitan Denver’s only comprehensive sexual assault prevention and care center and has received several prior grants.
+They raise awareness of sexual assault through door-to-door education, they partner with hundreds of schools and organizations to provide scientifically supported sexual assault prevention programs, and they offer comprehensive services to sexual assault survivors.
 Sexual assault remains a critical problem in our community.
 Safe Bars is a sexual assault prevention training module provided to staff who work in establishments that serve alcohol and that Zonta Club of Denver has supported in the past with a grant.
 The Safe Bars training prepares staff to recognize and respond to incidents of sexual harassment and assault that are occurring among patrons of their business.
 The Blue Bench is one of a few organizations across the country providing this curriculum which is critical to keeping people safe when alcohol is present.

 In addition, $17,371 was given to the Zonta Foundation for Women for the following Zonta International programs: